Introduction

 Staff giving oral medication to rabbit after surgery

 The surgical laser and cold laser allow us to do this surgery with our patients comfort in mind.
 It is so much better than using a scalpel blade.
-We have much more information about laser surgery.

 Return to Rabbit Diseases Page.